 The Company is required by its primary regulators, including the SEC and CFTC, to segregate cash and securities to satisfy rules regarding the protection of assets of customers and proprietary accounts of broker-dealers.
-For further discussion, see Note 18.
+See Note 18 for further information.